 Amazon was started as an online bookstore in the basement of its founder, Jeff Bezos.
-Today the company sells about 353 million products on its marketplace and is popularly called ‘the everything store.’
+Today the company sells about 380 million products on its marketplace and is popularly called ‘the everything store.

-The Amazon marketplace is an online two-sided ecommerce platform that connects buyers to third-party sellers.
+The Amazon marketplace is a two-sided ecommerce platform connecting buyers to third-party sellers.
 The marketplace provides a platform for buyers and sellers to interact and trade with each other.
 The buyers get to choose from multiple options available on Amazon, whereas the sellers get to connect with an established base of buyers and sell their products.

 Amazon Statistics: Users And Other Demographics

-- Number of countries Amazon is present in: 200+ countries (Amazon)
+- Number of countries Amazon serves in: 214 countries

-Amazon operates 13 countries and offers Prime in 10 of them.
+Amazon operates in 18 global marketplaces in 200+ countries and territories, where it has 200 million Prime subscribers.
 The Prime-eligible countries are the United States, United Kingdom, Spain, Japan, Italy, Germany, France, Canada, Austria, and India.

-Around 46% of Amazon’s customers are from the age group 25-44 years.
-The number of Prime subscribers has been increasing continuously since the past few years, as the company reported 150 million members at the end of the fourth quarter of 2019.
-Amazon saw an increase of 33% in its Prime user base in just one year, mostly because of the pandemic.
+Amazon’s age demographics include adults aged 18 to 60, with 45% in the 35-49-year-old age group.
+The number of Prime subscribers has been increasing continuously over the past few years, as the company reported 200 million members at the end of the fourth quarter of 2022.
+Amazon saw a double increase in its prime users, from 100 million in 2018 to 200 million in 2022.

-In 2021, Amazon stood at the 11th position in global internet traffic engagement.
-A whopping 63.5% of the total traffic on the platform is from the United States.
-Furthermore, 48% of these consumers visit the platform at least once a week, while 89% visit once a month.
+In 2023, Amazon stood at the 9th position in global internet traffic engagement.
+A whopping 66.98% of the total traffic on the platform is from the United States in 2023.
+Of these, 58% of visitors come from mobile devices, while desktops drive 42% of visits.

-It is the most popular shopping app in the United States.
-In September 2019, 150.6 million mobile users accessed the Amazon app, whereas Walmart, the second most popular shopping application, had a monthly mobile app audience of only 76.45 million users.
+It is one of the most popular shopping apps in the United States.
+In July 2022, the Amazon app secured second place with a monthly mobile audience of 98 million.

 Amazon Business Statistics

-- 11th position in global internet traffic engagement (Alexa)
+- 9th position in global internet traffic engagement

 - Most popular shopping app in the United States

 Moreover, 26% of the visitors on Amazon buy the first product they see on the Amazon search results page.
-While 46% of them scroll through at most two pages before buying a product.
+At the same time, 46% of them scroll through at most two pages before buying a product.
 Amazon often ranks at the top of shoppers’ list for price checking as 9 out of 10 shoppers check out the marketplace for price comparison, customer service, and shipping speed.

 Amazon Seller Statistics

-- Number of sellers that join Amazon marketplace every day: 1000 (MarketplacePulse)
+- Number of sellers that join Amazon marketplace every day: 3,700

-- Number of active sellers on Amazon marketplace: 1.5 million (Marketplacepulse)
+- Number of active sellers on Amazon marketplace: 6 million

-- Number of products sold on Amazon: 3 billion (Scrapehero)
+- Number of products sold on Amazon: 380 million products:

-Amazon Marketplace sells about 353 million products, out of which 12 million are sold by Amazon itself.
-Moreover, More than 1000 sellers join the Amazon marketplace every day.
-The company’s statistics show that around 6.3 million sellers are using the platform currently.
-There are 1.5 million active sellers of these, as the rest do not have any product listed on the platform.
+Amazon Marketplace sells about 380 million products, out of which 12 million are sold by Amazon itself.
+Moreover, More than 3700 sellers join the Amazon marketplace every day.
+The company’s statistics show that around 6 million sellers currently use the platform.
+There are 2.3 million active sellers of these, as the rest do not have any product listed on the platform.

-In the first quarter of 2021, 55% of the sales were done by third-party sellers.
-Whereas, Prime day 2020 proved to be a record-breaker for the vendors as they exceeded $3.5 billion in sales.
-In the second quarter of 2021, the third-party sellers sold 56% of the units on Amazon.
-The number increased by 6% since last year from 53.0%.
+In the first quarter of 2022, 55% of the sales were done by third-party sellers.
+While In the fourth quarter of 2022, third-party sellers sold 59% of the units on Amazon, reaching 59% of sales in the first quarter of 2023.
+The number increased by 7% since last year from 55.0%.

 Amazon Revenue Statistics

-- The third largest public company by revenue in the world
+- The second-largest public company by revenue in the world

-In 2020, Amazon marketplace became the third most popular online marketplace with a 475 billion dollars gross merchandise value.
+In 2020, Amazon marketplace became the third most popular online marketplace with 475 billion dollars in gross merchandise value.
 Taobao was the most popular, while Tmall ranked second.

 Amazon Employee Statistics

-- Percentage of women in the global workforce: 44.6% (AboutAmazon)
+- Percentage of women in the global workforce: 47.8%

-- Cents earned by women for every dollar earned by men: 100 cents (AboutAmazon)
+- Cents earned by women for every dollar earned by men: 99.6 cents

-According to Amazon, the company’s global workforce includes 44.6% of women.
+According to Amazon, the company’s global workforce includes 47.8% of women.
 The numbers have constantly improved as Amazon employed 41.9% females in 2018 and 42.7% in 2019.
-The company also states that women earned 100 cents for every dollar that men earned performing the same jobs.
+The company also states that women earn 99.6 cents for every dollar that men earn performing the same jobs and promises to improve continuously.
 Also, minorities earned 99.2 cents for every dollar that white employees earned performing these same jobs.